EXPERTS

 Dr. Jonathan Coley (Jonathan Atcuson-Coley) is Associate Professor of Sociology and Graduate Program Director for the Department of Sociology at Oklahoma State University.
 He is also Editor-in-Chief of The Sociological Quarterly.

 Dr. Coley's research interests include social movements, politics, religion, education, work, gender and sexuality, and race and ethnicity.
-His major lines of research to date have focused on LGBTQ activism and inequalities at Christian colleges and universities, student activism at U.S. colleges and universities, and occupational activism among professional workers.
-He has also contributed his expertise to collaborative projects on biography and history in the Nashville civil rights movement, culture and the early U.S. labor movement, and local-level religion-state relations in the United States.
+His current research focuses on student activism and organizations at U.S. colleges and universities, LGBTQ activism and policies within religious institutions, occupational activism among professional workers, and local-level religion-state relations in the United States.
+His past work examined biography and history in the Nashville civil rights movement, culture and the early U.S. labor movement, and environmental policymaking in the United States.

 Dr. Coley's research has been recognized through awards from the American Sociological Association, Society for the Study of Social Problems, Society for the Scientific Study of Religion, and more.
 His research has been funded by the National Science Foundation, Association for Research on Nonprofit Organizations and Voluntary Action, and Association for the Sociology of Religion, among other organizations.